 Difference between MLA and APA in Block Quotations

 A quote that exceeds forty (40) words must be subject to format as a block quote in APA styles.
-However, in MLA, blockquote formatting applies to quotes beginning from four lines or a verse containing more than three lines.
+However, in MLA, blockquote formatting applies to sections beginning from four lines or a verse containing more than three lines.
 Lastly, in-text citation only appears after the period, generally written at the end of the blockquote.

 Title Capitalization in References